zidianjun/metcorr/README.md

             The bins for separations, in the same unit as x_arr.
             Should be as [min separation, max separation, radial bin width]

-        azi_bin: 3-element list or float, in the unit of degree.
+        azi_bin: 3-element list or int, in the unit of degree.
             The bins for azimuthal expansion.
             Defaulted to be None.
             Following astronomical convention, PA = 0 mean the north